 Our transformative three-year accelerated MD curriculum is geared toward highly motivated students with a pioneering spirit, who excel in a learning environment that promotes diversity as a driver of excellence, self-directed learning, engaged scholarship, and innovative thinking.

-Direct Progression to Residency
+Direct Link to Residency

-To streamline the path from medical school to residency, we provide a direct progression to residency into one of the four Accreditation Council for Graduate Medical Education (ACGME)–accredited primary residency programs at NYU Long Island School of Medicine including internal medicine, pediatrics, obstetrics and gynecology, and general surgery.
+To streamline the path from medical school to residency, we provide a direct link to residency into one of the four Accreditation Council for Graduate Medical Education (ACGME)–accredited primary residency programs at NYU Long Island School of Medicine including internal medicine, pediatrics, obstetrics and gynecology, and general surgery.
 Contingent on students’ satisfactory academic progress and meeting professional standards, residency placements are finalized during the third year of medical school through students’ participation in the National Resident Matching Program (NRMP) Main Residency Match®.

 We are proud to award three-year full-tuition scholarships that cover the majority of the cost of attendance to all enrolled students regardless of merit or financial need, so long as they meet all academic requirements and professional standards.